IBM-Swift/TodoList-CouchDB/README.md

     bluemix login -u username -o org_name -s space_name
     ```

-    Be sure to change the directory to the Kitura-TodoList directory where the manifest.yml file is located.
+    Be sure to run this in the directory where the manifest.yml file is located.

 3. Run `cf push`